THE EDGE OF SPACE AND THE END OF TIME |

 For a number of years, I was employed as a physicist doing laboratory research in atmospheric physics.
 With respect to black holes, I’m a self-taught amateur.
 It’s a hobby.

-In the early 90s, I was contemplating the paradox that a falling object is both accelerating and not accelerating (i.e., it’s moving inertially).
-I suddenly realized that the paradox would disappear if the spacetime manifold thinned out progressively as the massive object is approached.
-I was soon driven to the surprising conclusion that all matter might in fact be nothing more than holes in the spacetime manifold.
+In the early 90s, I was contemplating the paradox that an object falling towards a massive object is both accelerating and not accelerating (i.e., it’s moving inertially).
+I suddenly realized that the paradox would disappear if the spacetime manifold around the massive object progressively thins out as the massive object is approached.
+I was soon driven to the surprising conclusion as outlined in this paper that all matter might in fact be nothing more than holes in the spacetime manifold.

 [i] Ahmed Almheiri, Donald Marolf, Joseph Polchinski, and James Sully